How to Choose the Right Belt for Your Suit

 There is an ongoing style debate on whether belts are even necessary when wearing a suit.
 Why the debate?
 Because a belt is an accessory that should never be a necessity for achieving fit.
 Since it’s not a necessity of fit, it is a sartorial choice…and when it comes to sartorial choices, it’s up to the individual.
 Stylistically speaking, the presence of a belt breaks the vertical plane of an individual in half, which can have a visual shortening or widening effect.
 Thus, going without a belt means less visual interruption when looking upon an individual, which can have a heightening and slimming effect.
 Advocates of the sans belt look often opt to have their belt loops removed by their tailor and adjustable side tabs added* (essentially little belts made of the same suit fabric, attached on each side).

-The takeaway is this: suit pants (or all pants for that matter) should sit on your waist without the need for a belt and therefore, a belt should never be a band aid for wearing baggy or ill-fitting pants.
+The takeaway is this: dress pants (or all pants for that matter) should sit on your waist without the need for a belt and therefore, a belt should never be a band aid for wearing baggy or ill-fitting pants.
 If your pants are not staying up without a belt, you may have a case of BFD and a visit to the tailor (or the Salvation Army donation box) is necessary.

 *Note: An online option for adjustable side tabs for Black Lapel suits is coming soon, and are available now on special request!

-Even if your pants do fit properly, you might like wearing a belt simply because you like the look or are used to having one on.
+Even if your dress pants do fit properly, you might like wearing a belt simply because you like the look or are used to having one on.
 After all, when we see belt loops, we naturally want to put a belt through them.
 So knowing your proper belt size is the obvious next step.
 To get the right size, simply take your off-the-rack pant waist size and go one size bigger.
 For example, if you wear pants with a 34 waist, you should wear a 36 sized belt.
 Most belts have 5 holes and when trying on a belt, a good rule of thumb is that the third (or middle) hole should be the one that should be used.
 And if you have some belts in your close that are a little too big, you can always shorten it.

 Matching a Belt to Your Outfit